Pan American Silver (NYSE:PAAS) Upgraded at StockNews.com

-StockNews.com upgraded shares of Pan American Silver (NYSE:PAAS – Free Report) (TSE:PAAS) from a sell rating to a hold rating in a research report report published on Tuesday.
+StockNews.com upgraded shares of Pan American Silver (NYSE:PAAS – Free Report) (TSE:PAAS) from a sell rating to a hold rating in a research report sent to investors on Friday morning.

-Separately, Scotiabank initiated coverage on shares of Pan American Silver in a report on Monday, April 3rd.
-They issued an outperform rating on the stock.
-One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat, Pan American Silver has a consensus rating of Moderate Buy and a consensus target price of $25.50.
+Separately, Scotiabank started coverage on Pan American Silver in a research report on Monday, April 3rd.
+They issued an outperform rating for the company.
+One investment analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Moderate Buy and an average price target of $25.50.

 Institutional Investors Weigh In On Pan American Silver

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Prelude Capital Management LLC increased its stake in Pan American Silver by 1.6% during the 1st quarter.
-Prelude Capital Management LLC now owns 32,602 shares of the basic materials company’s stock worth $890,000 after buying an additional 524 shares during the period.
-Northern Trust Corp increased its stake in Pan American Silver by 5.5% during the 1st quarter.
-Northern Trust Corp now owns 11,998 shares of the basic materials company’s stock worth $328,000 after buying an additional 623 shares during the period.
-Wedbush Securities Inc. increased its stake in Pan American Silver by 6.3% during the 4th quarter.
-Wedbush Securities Inc. now owns 12,062 shares of the basic materials company’s stock worth $197,000 after buying an additional 716 shares during the period.
-Confluence Investment Management LLC increased its stake in Pan American Silver by 2.7% during the 1st quarter.
-Confluence Investment Management LLC now owns 27,727 shares of the basic materials company’s stock worth $505,000 after buying an additional 742 shares during the period.
-Finally, Skandinaviska Enskilda Banken AB publ increased its stake in Pan American Silver by 3.2% during the 4th quarter.
-Skandinaviska Enskilda Banken AB publ now owns 29,328 shares of the basic materials company’s stock worth $479,000 after buying an additional 901 shares during the period.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the company.
+Ronald Blue Trust Inc. boosted its stake in Pan American Silver by 2,892.0% in the 1st quarter.
+Ronald Blue Trust Inc. now owns 1,496 shares of the basic materials company’s stock valued at $25,000 after buying an additional 1,446 shares in the last quarter.
+Gradient Investments LLC boosted its stake in Pan American Silver by 182.5% in the 2nd quarter.
+Gradient Investments LLC now owns 1,709 shares of the basic materials company’s stock valued at $25,000 after buying an additional 1,104 shares in the last quarter.
+Captrust Financial Advisors boosted its stake in Pan American Silver by 1,220.0% in the 2nd quarter.
+Captrust Financial Advisors now owns 1,320 shares of the basic materials company’s stock valued at $26,000 after buying an additional 1,220 shares in the last quarter.
+Chilton Capital Management LLC acquired a new stake in Pan American Silver in the 1st quarter valued at $34,000.
+Finally, U.S. Capital Wealth Advisors LLC acquired a new stake in Pan American Silver in the 4th quarter valued at $38,000.
 60.52% of the stock is owned by hedge funds and other institutional investors.

 Pan American Silver Corp. engages in the exploration, mine development, extraction, processing, refining, and reclamation of silver, gold, zinc, lead, and copper mines in Canada, Mexico, Peru, Argentina, and Bolivia.
 It holds interests in the La Colorada, Dolores, Huaron, Morococha, Shahuindo, La Arena, Timmins West, Bell Creek, Manantial Espejo, San Vicente, Joaquin, and Cap-Oeste Sur Este mines.